 SEM ranked websites come with an Ad mark, SEO don’t:

-While SEM Optimizing your content, your website will show a small Ad mark at the top of the results.
+While SEM optimizing your content, your websites will come up with a small Ad mark at the top of the results.
 In the case of SEO, no such ad marks appear.

 You pay on every click in SEM: